varadkulkarni11/web-page-monitoring/README.txt

 5. Gmail, by default blocks logins via scripts, you can change that by following simple steps mentioned here: https://tinyurl.com/58pzhyuh

 6. Just run script using command `python3 helper.py`

+TIP: Keep the script running in the background in the time window, whenever you feel anything important may be released